Updated June 3, 2023

 Here, we will describe the terms as:

-- value1, value2, value3, …………: This sequence of the required parameter is defined as the values where the first parameter will be searched by the Field() function.
+- value1, value2, value3, …………: This sequence of the required parameter is defined as the values where the Field() function will search the first parameter.

 Also, let us discuss the result cases as follows: